TheMisu/udemyWebDev/README.md

 - Grid:
     - 10.0 - This task introduces the concept of grid positioning
     - 10.1 - This task solidifies our knowledge about sizing grids in CSS
+    - 10.2 - This task teaches us how to combine grid and flexbox in order to create more advanced layouts